Thought Leadership > Advocacy

 QUESTION FROM A READER

 Ageism is often called the last acceptable prejudice.
 It sneaks into our conversations, our media, and even our best intentions as caregivers.
-I've seen dedicated children, out of deep love and concern, unknowingly strip their parents of autonomy because they view aging solely as a decline rather than a new chapter.
+I've seen dedicated children, out of deep love and concern, unknowingly strip their parents of autonomy because they see aging only as decline rather than a new chapter.

-Let's talk honestly about how we can break these barriers and foster an environment where our elders are respected, empowered, and truly seen—not just cared for.
+Let's talk honestly about how we can break these barriers and create an environment where our elders are respected, empowered, and truly seen.
+Not just cared for, but valued.

 Vanessa's Response